 By inserting location specific keywords into your website content, you can help your website get found by people searching for your product or service in your area.

-Online advertising, such as with search engine marketing and Facebook ads, has reached new heights in audience filtering and targeting, earning it a spot in our 2017 Marketing Must Dos.
+Online advertising, such as with search engine marketing and Facebook ads, has reached new heights in audience filtering and targeting.
 With geotargeting, you can specify geographic areas where your ads appear, putting it front of the right people and maximizing your ad spend.